ZoharYzg/youtube-scrapper/README.md

 7) Crawl over the keywords list and search for 50 videos per keyword. => v

-8) Add time functionality to stop execution of the program after X (minutes) are over.
+8) Add time functionality to stop execution of the program after X (minutes) are over. => v

-9) Add shell scripting to add the functionality of script excecution every Y hours.
+9) Add cron jobs functionality to add the functionality of script excecution every Y hours. => v